Advice levels

 If in doubt, seek local advice.

-In India, the Islamic holiday month of Ramadan is observed.
+In some areas of India, the Islamic holy month of Ramadan is observed.
 Respect religious and cultural customs and laws at this time.

 During Ramadan, eating, drinking and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.
 Seek local advice to avoid offence.